 In addition to offering these products at a discounted rate, SAXX used FOMO to entice impulse buyers as well.

-When people visit their website, they may end up purchasing something they don’t really need and never intended to buy.
+When people visit their website, they may purchase something they don’t really need and never intend to buy.

 Those of you with a retail store location need to apply the same idea to your layout.

 Impulsive items shouldn’t be hidden in the aisles.

 Present these at the end of a row, on a separate table, or display areas.

 Put items near the register so customers see them on their way out or while waiting in line.

 Remember what we said earlier about the differences between male and female shoppers?